cemosis/internship.2015.zhao.yuheng/ch2/webhook.md

 ## Github webhook

 Github provides us webhook for each repository, it allows us to build or set up integrations which subscribe to certain events on Github.com.
-When one of these event below is triggered, github will send a HTTP POST payload to the webhook's configured URL.
+When one of these event below is triggered, github will send an HTTP POST payload to the webhook's configured URL.
 What we want to do is when our repository gets a new "push", the server receives a push event and it deploys automatically the newest version of our project on the server.

 | name | Description |
 | --- | --- |